katzenpost/katzenpost/docs/specs/wire-protocol.md

 client: <- skem
 ```

-Thus, the client initiates the TCP or QUIC connection to the server, however once connected,
+Thus, the above implies that the client connect via TCP or QUIC to the server which accepts the connection.
-the client waits for a PQ Noise message and the server immediately sends the first PQ Noise message.
+The client awaits a message, and the server sends the first PQ Noise message, "e".
+Once the clients receives
+the "e" message it responds with "ekem, s"; which means that the client uses the server's ephemeral key to encrypt
+it's static key and sends that ciphertext to the server.
+The server response with "skem, s".
+Since the client has the
+corresponding private key, it's able to decrypt skem and retreive the encapsulated "s" within.
+The client then uses that
+public key "s" from the server to send "skem" to the server, proving that the client was able to decrypt the previous
+KEM ciphertext, thus proving ownership of the client's static key.

 The next part of the protocol string specifies the KEM,
 `Xwing` which is a hybrid KEM where the share